 Pursuant to HR3364, the President is required to develop a national strategy for financial crime to deal with illicit finance.
 The strategy must be developed with bank regulators, the AG, the Secretary of DHS, the NSA and budget officials.

 The national financial crime strategy must include:

 - an evaluation of how the US is addressing its own risk assessment and if it supports counter-terrorism efforts;

-- goals and priorities to disrupt and prevent illicit finance running through the US financial system (i.e., this means the correspondent banking system wherein US global banks act as correspondents for most of the banks in the world to establish US jurisdiction).
+- goals and priorities to disrupt and prevent illicit finance running through the US financial system.
 The goals will include the dollar value of money laundering that goes through the US system.